Zakovskiy/wheelfortune.py/README.md

 # wheelfortune.py
- System Wheel Picker on Python
+ A powerful, customizable, and esay-to-use System Wheel Picker on Python